anakic/querystorm-docs/CSharp/References.md

 # Referencing libraries and scripts

-In your C# scripts, it's easy to reference other scripts and dlls.
+C# scripts can reference other scripts and dlls.
 Here's how...

 ## Referencing libraries
 A standard set of *references* and *usings* is included by default.
 You can, however, add your own usings and references.
 For example, the `System.IO.Compression` assembly isn't referenced by default.
 Here's how you can include it to use the `ZipFile` class: